awsdocs/iam-user-guide/doc_source/troubleshoot_policies.md

 ### Missing policy summary<a name="missing-policy-summary"></a>

 The IAM console includes *policy summary* tables that describe the access level, resources, and conditions that are allowed or denied for each service in a policy\.
 Policies are summarized in three tables: the [policy summary](access_policies_understand-policy-summary.md), the [service summary](access_policies_understand-service-summary.md), and the [action summary](access_policies_understand-action-summary.md)\.
 The *policy summary* table includes a list of services and summaries of the permissions that are defined by the chosen policy\.
-You can view the [policy summary](access_policies_understand.md) for any policies that are attached to a user on the **Users** page\.
+You can view the [policy summary](access_policies_understand.md) for any policies that are attached to an entity on the **Policy details** page for that policy\.
 You can view the policy summary for managed policies on the **Policies** page\.
 If AWS is unable to render a summary for a policy, then you see the JSON policy document instead of the summary, and receive the following error:

 **A summary for this policy cannot be generated\.
 You can still view or edit the JSON policy document\.**